 Peru is well integrated in the global economy through its multiple free trade agreements, including the United States-Peru Trade Promotion Agreement (PTPA), which entered into force in February 2009.
-In 2019, trade of goods between the United States and Peru totaled $15.8 billion, up from $9.1 billion in 2009, the year the PTPA entered into force.
-From 2009 to 2019, Peruvian exports of goods to the United States jumped from $4.2 billion to $6.1 billion while U.S. exports of goods to Peru jumped from $4.9 billion to $9.6 billion.
-The United States also enjoys a favorable trade balance in services; exports of services in 2018 to Peru amounted to $3.3 billion and contributed to a $1.2 billion services surplus the same year, figures for 2019 not yet available.
+U.S. goods and services trade with Peru totaled an estimated $ 23.3 billion in 2020 up from $9.1 billion in 2009, the year the PTPA entered into force.
 Under the PTPA, U.S. consumer and industrial goods exports to Peru are no longer subject to tariffs.
-The PTPA eliminated tariffs on almost 90 percent of U.S. agricultural products exports, with remaining tariffs being phased out by 2026.
-Most imports (93 percent of codes) are also subject to an 18 percent value added tax (VAT), as are domestically produced goods.
+The PTPA eliminated tariffs on almost 90% of U.S. agricultural product exports, with remaining tariffs being phased out by 2026.
+Most imports (93% of codes) are also subject to an 18% value added tax (VAT), as are domestically produced goods.
 There are no quantitative import restrictions.
 The PTPA also established a secure, predictable legal framework for U.S. investors operating in Peru as well as intellectual property protections.